USEPA/power-sector-dev-portal/app/public/content/ggplot/best-practices/best-practices.md

         labs(color = 'Statistic') +
         theme_capd()
     image: "/assets/images/ggplot/best-practices/unnamed-chunk-7-1.svg"
+    alt: "An image of a multi-line chart with three lines.
+The order of the lines from top to bottom matches the order in which they are described in the legend that sits to the right of the chart."
   - title: "Adding Direct Labels on your Chart"
     content: |
       Through the help of the `directlabels` package, you can also add labels directly onto a ggplot for easier context.
 Here we add them to the end of the lines using the `method = 'last.qp'` argument.